George Norcross: Formica Freitag Bakery

+Politics

+Norcross was considered the "political boss" of the "Democratic machine" in New Jersey, particularly in South Jersey.
+He held significant sway over local party organizations, fundraising, and candidates' access to the county line.
+Norcross was chairman of the Camden County Democratic Party from 1989 to 1995 and was a prolific fundraiser, with influence over many county jobs and contracts.
+Journalist Steve Kornacki wrote in 2011, "It’s not written down anywhere, but it’s acknowledged by everyone (privately, of course): You don’t run for office as a Democrat in South Jersey unless George is OK with it—and you don’t win in the fall without him."
+In tapes leaked in 2005, Norcross was recorded saying he could secure allies with jobs and punish political opponents.
+Norcross allegedly attempted to have a town's solicitor fired because he ran for a local party chairmanship, pressuring the town's mayor with threats to his private job.

+By 2003, Norcross held influence over more than a dozen powerful state legislators and controlled government contracts through a pay-to-play system that directed businesses' donations to campaigns; In 2009, Norcross was instrumental in the ousting of Richard Codey as senate president in favor of his childhood friend Stephen Sweeney.
+Governor Jon Corzine's loss to Chris Christie in the 2009 gubernatorial election was credited in part to Norcross's not having used his machine to mobilize voters for Corzine.
+Norcross subsequently had a positive relationship with the Republican governor.

+In 2021, Sweeney, then president of the New Jersey Senate, and one of Norcross's closest allies, lost re-election.
+Politico said that the loss indicated a substantial decline in Norcross's power and influence.
+In 2023, he announced that he was decreasing his involvement in politics, saying it was "time for others to lead" and conceding that Sweeney's loss had left him "sitting in the backseat".

 Criticism

 The office of the Attorney General of New Jersey and the United States Attorney's office under Chris Christie investigated Norcross after he was secretly taped discussing state politics.
-After thorough investigations and significant media coverage, he was not charged.
+After investigation and significant media coverage, he was not charged.
 Norcross was also the subject of a federal investigation in 2016 where his phones were wiretapped.
 The United States Attorney's Office for New Jersey sent Norcross a letter confirming that no action was warranted and the investigation was closed.

 Norcross has been associated with businesses that are alleged to have received special treatment from the New Jersey Economic Development Authority.

-An investigative task force was formed to look into the operations and procedures of the EDA.
-Norcross sued the State of New Jersey to try stop the highly critical report from becoming public.
+An investigative task force was formed to look into the operations and procedures of the NJEDA.
+Norcross sued the State of New Jersey to stop the highly critical report from becoming public.
 After a five-hour court hearing about the injunction, Norcross lost and within minutes, the report was made public.